jonathanmann/jonathanmann.github.io/_posts/2015-09-28-javscript-misdirection.md

 ![evilpad](http://jonathanmann.github.io/public/img/evilpad.png)

-I decided that it would be good practice for me to try to get inside the head of someone who writes malicious code so that I could get better at watching out for it since I frequently experiment with obscure open source projects by authors of unknown repute.
+I decided that it would be good practice for me to try to get inside the head of a malicious coder, so that I could get better at watching out for it since I frequently experiment with obscure open source projects by authors of unknown repute.

 ### Contest Entry